adelphi-ed-tech/au-courses/courses/web-programming.md

 * Week 7: Users & authentication
 * Week 8: Final project showcase

 ## Assignments & Grading

 There are two major projects in this course, the _single page website_ and the _dynamic web application_.
+Other grades come from particiaption and improvement.

-### Participation
+### Participation (15%)

 Students are expected to be active participants in the course, communicating via email, posting to the wiki, and completing assignments in a timely manner.
 The course instructors will base the participation grade on the quality and timeliness of their participation in the course.

-### Improvement
+### Improvement (15%)

 The two coding projects will be based on mastery of the skills of web development.
-Because students come to the course with different skillsets, part of their final assessment will be based on their improvement.
-In the first week of the course, students will post a short, narrative self-assessment of their web programming skills: HTML, CSS, Javascript, (Python or other) Programming, and general understanding of how the Interent and Web work.
+Because students come to the course with different skill sets, part of their final assessment will be based on their improvement.
+In the first week of the course, students will post a short, narrative self-assessment of their web programming skills:
+HTML, CSS, Javascript, (Python or other) Programming, and general understanding of how the Interent and Web work.

 At the end of the semester, each student will email the instructors with an updated assessment and the grade they think they deserve for their improvement.

-### Single Page Website
+### Single Page Website (30%)

 Students will build a single-page, informational website on a topic of their choice.
 Their website